Annalisa-Boerner/1337Spells/README.md

 Your spellbook informs you that you can add up to six spells and three cantrips, and will dyamically update to "Spellbook full" once your list is complete.
 Frankly, I was excited to save myself from the endless cycle of googling "level 1 wizard how many spells how many cantrips 5e", and to do that for my users, as well.

 The Browse Spells link navigates to DND Beyond, where the spells are pre-filtered to include the ones that are avaiable to you.
-Soon, the site will be conntected to the [D&D 5e API](https://www.dnd5eapi.co/), and you'll be able to do all of your browsing internally.
+Soon, the Details button on each spell will be live, populating details and rendering this link obsolete.

 ---
 ## Installation